Cariri/Curso-MongoDB/README.md

 ## Início

-**A primeira aula terá início no dia 20/02/2017 no horário de 22 horas e as demais no mesmo horário nas semanas seguintes**
+**A primeira aula terá início no dia 20/02/2017 no horário de 22 horas e as demais no mesmo horário nas semanas seguintes.**

 # Roteiro